-The fact sheet provides a quarterly overview of the performance and composition of the Fund for the three months ending 31 December 2019.
+The fact sheet provides a quarterly overview of the performance and composition of the Fund for the three months ending 31 March 2022.

 Queen's Parade Bangor